lagoon-road/lr-examples/adding-server-side-renderer.md

 }
 ```

 As you can see the `debug` extension is nothing more then a function.
 In our case just a function around the `console.log`.
 This might not be the most useful extension but it shows how you can use extensions to centralize your code.
 If we were to use an actual logger/debugger like `debug`, `morgan` or `winston` we can create a very thin function wrapper and use the extension in all our middleware.
-This way when you change your debugger later, you only have to change the extension and have all the middleware automatically use it.
+When you change your debugger later, you only change the extension and have all the middleware automatically use it.
 Pretty DRY.

 So how would you use the extension in your middleware?
 Well for that we look at the `debug` middleware.
 ```